Chart Color Schemes

 Employment drivers in Lurnea - Cartwright are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Lurnea - Cartwright has a balanced workforce comprising white and blue-collar jobs, with manufacturing and industrial sectors prominent.
-The unemployment rate was 12.1% in June 2024, dropping to 7.9% by June 2025.
+Lurnea-Cartwright has a balanced workforce with significant representation in manufacturing and industrial sectors.
+The unemployment rate was 12.1% as of June 2025, compared to Greater Sydney's 4.2%.

 Frequently Asked Questions - Employment